ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: User Study

 Here we report the follow-up experiment results and questionnaire responses to understand S2-RQ1 to S2-RQ3 regarding the \tool Workflow's impact on agent execution reliability, user understanding of agent issues, and required user guidance.

-\textbf{Follow-Up Experiment (S2-RQ1).} Figure~\ref{fig:user_eval_s2_grid} shows the follow-up experiment results.
-In tasks ``Product Price Tracking'' and ``Publication Search,'' participants were satisfied with the \tool Workflow and did not improve it, and we plotted the success rate averaged across only the users who offered guidance (Task + \tool Workflow User).
+\textbf{Follow-Up Experiment (S2-RQ1).} Figure~\ref{fig:user_eval_s2_grid} shows the follow-up experiment results and Appendix~\ref{sec:user_study_sr_mean_ci} presents additional results of mean success rates with 95\% confidence intervals for each task and across all tasks.
+In tasks ``Product Price Tracking'' and ``Publication Search,'' participants were satisfied with the \tool Work\-flow and did not improve it, and we plotted the success rate averaged across only the users who offered guidance in Figure~\ref{fig:user_eval_s2_grid} (\textbf{Task + \tool Workflow User}).
 See Figure~\ref{fig:workflow_reuseit} for an example workflow updated with user guidance (blue text).
 Appendix~\ref{appendix:userstudy_followup_results_full} reports the full results for each user.
-Across tasks, the success rates for Task + \tool Workflow and Task + \tool Workflow User were $86.5\% \pm 9.9\%$ and $88.6\% \pm 6.1\%$.
-These results show that (1) \tool Workflow can significantly improve the agent's task execution reliability compared to the baseline methods and (2) user guidance can further help improve the workflow for better agent execution performance on repetitive tasks.
+Across tasks, the success rates for Task + \tool Workflow and Task + \tool Workflow User were $86.5\% \pm 9.9\%$ and $87.0\% \pm 7.1\%$.
+These results show that (1) \tool Workflow can boost the agent's task execution reliability compared to the baseline methods and (2) user guidance can further help improve the workflow for better agent execution performance on repetitive tasks.

 \textbf{Questionnaire (S2-RQ2, S2-RQ3).} Figure~\ref{fig:likert_stacked_bar} shows the post-study questionnaire results.
 Aggregating the three questions per condition, \tool Workflow drew 66.7\% positive and 3.7\% negative responses, with a mean Likert score of 0.96 on a -2 to +2 scale.
 Magentic-UI Plan received 40.7\% positive and 37.0\% negative responses, with a mean of 0.07, essentially neutral overall.
 Task-Only had 14.8\% positive vs. 48.1\% negative responses, mean -0.52.
 By question, \tool Workflow helped to provide user notification messages that were the most helpful to understand agent actions/issues (7 positive, 2 neutral) and provide guidance (5 positive, 4 neutral), reducing the need for user guidance (6 positive, 2 neutral, 1 negative).
 Magentic-UI Plan helped some participants understand actions/issues (5 positive, 1 neutral, 3 negative), but received divided opinions on user guidance (3/3/3 split) and leaned negative on reduced guidance (3 positive, 2 neutral, 4 negative).
 Task-Only was weakest on all fronts, especially helpfulness to provide guidance (1 positive, 3 neutral, 5 negative), and little needed guidance (3 neutral, 6 negative).